 Antonina M. Miller: PART TIME, EMT.
 My name is Nina Miller and I am 25 years old.
 I received my EMT certification at Code One in New Haven.
 I have a B.A. in Linguistics from the University of Massachusetts, Amherst and I am currently working on a second Bachelor’s Degree in Health Science at the University of Bridgeport.
 I am also an NSCA certified Personal Trainer.
 My goal is to get quality direct patient care experience as a BLS provider.
-My long term plan is to apply to the PA program at Quinnipiac University.
+My long term plan is to apply to a PA program.
 I’m looking forward to becoming a contributing member of the Hartford Aetna team!

 Matthew Allard: FULL TIME, EMT.
 Hi, my name is Matt Allard.
 I am 36 years old and I’m from Middletown, CT, where I live with my two children.
 I am a UMass Lowell graduate, and I’ve been volunteering at Windsor EMS for about a year and a half.
 Emergency medicine has been an extremely rewarding experience for me, and I decided to transition to this career field after my years of experience in the Air Force, corporate technology, sales, marketing, and training.
 I plan on furthering my career by attending Paramedic school within the next year.
 In my downtime I enjoy photography, hiking, swimming and the beach.
 I’m very grateful for the opportunity to be a member of the Aetna team!